labring/sealos/docs/4.0/docs/examples/use-private-registry.md

 ## login to registry

-sealos private registry run with http and `--net host ` option，you should config insecure-registry at local and connect with first node ipaddress，example of docker client:
+sealos private registry runs with HTTP and `--net host` option.
+You should configure `insecure-registries` at local and connect with the first node's IP address.
+Example of docker client:

 ```
 # cat /etc/docker/daemon.json